Why This Matters

 What You Should Know About Graduating From College in Florida

 A major part of choosing your career or the state in which you’ll pursue an education is the potential for employment and career growth.
-The industry that employs the most people in Florida is trade, transportation, and utilities.
-This is followed by professional and business services, education and health services, leisure and hospitality, and retail trade.
+The industries that employ the most people in Florida are office and administrative support occupations, sales, food preparation and serving, transportation and material moving, and business and financial operations.

 What’s Next?